-- A healthy diet with omega 3 (or flaxseed oil) and plenty of vegetables and fruit, with little saturated and transfats, is very important.
+- A healthy diet with omega 3 (or flaxseed oil) and plenty of vegetables and often very important.

 - Sometimes chalazions return once the ointment is stopped, and you may need a repeat prescription from your GP.
 Some people benefit using the cream intermittently.